-Mental Strength 5 Physical Activities That Boost Your Mental Strength By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a psychotherapist, the author of the bestselling book "13 Things Mentally Strong People Don't Do," and the host of The Verywell Mind Podcast.
-Learn about our editorial process Published on August 26, 2022 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 192 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
+Mental Strength 5 Physical Activities That Boost Your Mental Strength By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is a psychotherapist and international bestselling author.
+Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
+Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
+Learn about our editorial process Updated on January 20, 2023 Print Verywell / Julie Bang Table of Contents View All Table of Contents Friday Fix: Episode 192 More About the Podcast Every Friday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, shares the “Friday Fix”—a short episode featuring a quick, actionable tip or exercise to help you manage a specific mental health issue or concern.
 Follow Now: Apple Podcasts / Spotify / Google Podcasts Friday Fix: Episode 192 You may find yourself thinking you need more mental strength so you can go to the gym.
 But what if the opposite were true?
 You need to go to the gym to build mental strength.
 Most people focus on the physical muscle they build from exercise.
 But, physical activity is also a great way to build mental muscle.
 Fortunately, you don’t necessarily need a gym membership to bolster your mental strength.
 There are plenty of physical activities you can do from home or outside to build mental strength.
 You also don’t need to do torturous workouts that prove you can stand pain (a common myth about mental strength training).
 Sometimes, a few simple physical activities might be enough to help you feel better, think clearer, and gain motivation.
 From taking a walk in nature to reduce symptoms of depression to practicing yoga to relieve symptoms of PTSD, moving your body is really good for your mind.
 Don’t wait until you develop a mental illness to get moving, though.
 Physical activity can also prevent some mental health issues and bolster your mental strength.
 On this episode of The Verywell Mind Podcast, I explain five physical activities–from walking to weight lifting–and discuss the science behind how these strategies build mental strength.
 More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
-Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength If You Liked This Episode You Might Also Like These Episodes: Friday Fix: What to Put in Your Calendar to Reduce Depression Eat to Beat Depression & Anxiety With Psychiatrist Drew Ramsey The Science Behind Doing Hard Things With Human Performance Expert Steve Magness Diet, Exercise, and Sleep Are Pillars of Mental Health, Study Finds By Amy Morin, LCSW Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
+Editor’s Note: Please be mindful that this transcript does not go through our standard editorial process and may contain inaccuracies and grammatical errors.
+Thank you.
+For media or public speaking inquiries, contact Amy here.
+Download the Transcript Links and Resources Follow Amy Morin on Instagram Check out Amy’s books on mental strength If You Liked This Episode, You Might Also Like These Episodes: Friday Fix: What to Put in Your Calendar to Reduce Depression Eat to Beat Depression & Anxiety With Psychiatrist Drew Ramsey The Science Behind Doing Hard Things With Human Performance Expert Steve Magness Diet, Exercise, and Sleep Are Pillars of Mental Health, Study Finds By Amy Morin, LCSW Amy Morin, LCSW, is a psychotherapist and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.